rocking5566/Gaea/README.md

-# Gaea Streaming Client
+# Gaea Streaming Engine

-    Gaea is a cross platform desktop-based Streaming client, which supports RTSP and web cam.
+    Gaea is a cross platform streaming engine, which supports RTSP and web cam.
   - Using LibVLC to get RTSP stream and decode the video
   - Using OpenCV to get web cam stream and decode the video
-  - We use OpenGL to acclerate rendering the video on Qt windows GUI.
+  - Demo tester uses OpenGL to acclerate rendering the video on Qt windows GUI.

 ## Dependency Library
-  - C++ 11
   - QT 5.7.1
   - LibVlc 2.2.2
   - OpenCV 2.4.9